 This Gluten-Free Blueberry Lemon Coffee Cake is made with almond flour.
 Topped with streusel and a sweet glaze, this is a light flourless blueberry cake, bursting with blueberries and gently flavoured with lemon.
 Perfect for brunch!

 This flourless Blueberry Lemon Coffee Cake is similar to everyone's favourite Blueberry Buckle Cake, but it's gluten-free!

-Ever since I first made this Gluten-Free Lemon Almond Cake with Strawberries, I’ve thought of different variations to make.
-I made Fruit Flan with Ricotta and fresh berries, and today, this gluten-free Blueberry Lemon Coffee Cake.
+Ever since I first made this Gluten-Free Lemon Almond Cake with Strawberries, I've thought of different variations to make.
+Today, I'm sharing this gluten-free Blueberry Lemon Coffee Cake.

 While picking blueberries this morning, I remembered how much I loved the Blueberry Buckle Cake that my mother-in-law used to make.
 I decided then and there that there simply had to be a way to create a gluten-free version of that old favourite.

 And so I did.
 Using the same recipe as the Gluten-free Lemon Almond Cake, I added a little almond flavouring and folded in a cup of freshly picked blueberries.
 I made a quick crumble for the top and drizzled it sparingly with a creamy almond glaze.
 I was perfectly happy with the result!